reymon359/how-to-live/advices/Choose your problems/index.md

 Sometimes making an extra effort can be a problem, however, it will prevent future ones.

+Before committing to something, think about the problems related to it and if you will be able to bear them.

 ## Resources and credits

 I had a nice deep talk about this with Javier Deblas at Sun&Co, Javea.